Nyerca/realtime-supply-chain-tracker/README.md

 To stop the project: ``` docker-compose down -v ```
 -v removes volumes, ensuring clean state

+## High Availability:
+Being replicated in mongo1 (primary), mongo2, mongo3 if I stop mongo1:
+- a new primary is elected
+- mongoexpress keeps working
+- generator keeps working
+- dashboard keeps working if refreshed
+- mongodbcompass doesnt work anymore (even if removing the mongo1)

 ## Connect from MongoDB Compass or source machine using the following connection string
 ```mongodb://mongo1:27017,mongo2:27017,mongo3:27017/?replicaSet=rs0```